This is how you account your Google AdSense money

-There is many people out there who wonder how to record revenue from Adsense.
+There are many people out there who wonder how to record revenue from Adsense.
 It’s not that easy because a lot of you think that ordinary VAT is hard to understand, and it’s still just a breeze compared to the EU VAT and handling of purchases and sales of goods and services within the European Union.

 Advertising revenue from Adsense is a sale

 As soon as you have AdSense ads on your website or blog that generate income, it will be paid out monthly from Google in Ireland (if your company is registered within the EU).
-For US sole proprietorships you will receive domestic money from AdSense in the USA, you should post this revenue as a domestic sale instead.
+For US sole proprietorships, which you will receive domestic money from AdSense in the USA, which means you should post this revenue as a domestic sale instead.
 When you post the Adsense payment to your bank account, then you should post this as a sale of service within the EU that generated money to you and your company.

 Even if you earn money from advertising and traffic FROM AROUND THE WORLD, it still counts as a single sale from your, for example, Swedish company to Google Adsense in Ireland.
 You will then need to post it as a “sales of services to other EU country“.
-You can add the revenue to a profit account labelled “Sales of Services EU” or something similar.
+You can add the revenue to a profit account labeled “Sales of Services EU” or something similar.
 Most accounting software and online accounting systems like Speedledger have this type of account already set up for use.
 But you may also want to create a completely new account called “Adsense revenue” to keep a more detailed track of all your revenue streams.

-You will invoice Google Adsense in Ireland which means: Reverse Charge
+You will invoice Google Adsense in Ireland, which means: Reverse Charge

 Reverse charge implies that it is the buyer and not the seller who report and pay sales tax to the state.
-Because you are receiving income from Adsense advertising, you are counted as a seller and thus invoicing Google Adsense in Ireland will be a sale of services within the EU.
+Because you are receiving income from Adsense advertising, you are counted as a seller, and thus invoicing Google Adsense in Ireland will be a sale of services within the EU.
 The general rule applies, and therefore reverse charge applies, which means that Adsense in Ireland, in accordance with Article 196 of Council Directive 2006/112/EC, therefore, must account for VAT in Ireland and pay VAT to the Irish State.

 Things to consider when creating an invoice to a customer in another EU country

 When you sell a service to a customer in another EU country, you must state why you don’t put any domestic VAT on the invoice.
-In other words, if you are German with a German company you must tell the receiver why you are not applying German VAT on the invoice to, for example, Google Adsense.
-This shall be indicated somewhere on the invoice e.g. on the bottom half.
+In other words, if you are German with a German company, you must tell the receiver why you are not applying German VAT on the invoice to, for example, Google Adsense.
+This shall be indicated somewhere on the invoice e.g., on the bottom half.
 You motivate why you invoice without VAT with this quote: